 Managing your blood pressure (hypertension) may be more important than you know.
 High blood pressure can raise your risk for heart disease and stroke.
-It also can damage your kidneys, affecting how they filter waste and putting you at risk for chronic kidney disease.
+It can lead to vision, memory and sleep problems.
+High blood pressure also can damage your kidneys, affecting how they filter waste and putting you at risk for chronic kidney disease.
 When you know your numbers, you can take corrective action.

 Hypertension, the “silent killer”

 Hypertension is a common health problem for up to 30 percent of the population.
 It is often called the “silent killer” because most people have no symptoms until there is significant damage to your body.
 That’s why knowing blood pressure numbers is vital to your health.

 |Blood Pressure Category||Systolic (top number)||Diastolic (bottom number)|

 |Stage 1 Hypertension||130-139Develop an Action Plan with Your Doctor||80-89|